elastic/beats/CONTRIBUTING.md

 [golang](http://golang.org/) if you don't have it already.
 The current Go version used for development is Golang 1.6.2.

-The Beats are Go programs, so install the latest version of [golang](http://golang.org/) if you don't have it already.

 The location where you clone is important.
 Please clone under the source directory of your `GOPATH`.
 If you don't have `GOPATH` already set, you can simply set it to your home directory (`export GOPATH=$HOME`).